hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 multiple arguments); passing various types as arguments (to measure conversion costs); allocating objects from C, and so on.

-Here are the results from PyPy 5.8 relative and normalized to CPython 2.7, the lower the better:
+Here are the results from the old PyPy 5.8 relative and normalized to CPython 2.7, the lower the better:

 .. image:: pypy58.png